ninaelkadi/poppy/soybean/README.md

 {paragraph 5}

 ## International Expansion
-In the sixteenth century, soybeans were mentioned in herbalist Li Shizhen’s medical manual *Bencao gangmu*, where he described how “virtually every part of the plant was used as medicine.”[^16]
+In the sixteenth century, soybeans were mentioned in herbalist Li Shizhen’s medical manual <span eid="Q816658">*Bencao gangmu*</span>, where he described how “virtually every part of the plant was used as medicine.”[^16]
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/9/97/Li_Shizhen_portrait.jpg"
        title="Portrait of Li Shizhen"